ahippman/Physiology/01_Linear_Model_Anova.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 There seems to be no *Species : Cu.level* and no *Fe.level : Cu.level* interaction.
-Hence, we will take these interaction out in the next linear model:
+Hence, we will take these interactions out in the next linear model:

 ```r